mstrom271/crossplatform_qt_template/README.md

 # Crossplatform Qt App template #
+This template is designed to make it easy to start developing a cross-platform application.
+To customize your own project, you just need to correct config.ini, set the listed environment variables and add a code to the src directory.
-Tested under android, linux, windows
+Tested under android, linux, windows.

 ## Requirements ##
 Qt, Conan, Android NDK, [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy)